- Copywriting Services

-The same goes for oversight associations such as the Better Business Bureau, Consumer Reports, Better Housekeeping (Seal of Approval), Angie’s List and other review sites.
-These items belong on your About Us page because they give legitimacy and credibility to your business in the eyes of the customers.
+The same goes for oversight associations such as the Better Business Bureau, Consumer Reports, Better Housekeeping (Seal of Approval), Angi (formerly Angie’s List) and other review sites.
+These items belong on your About Us page because they give legitimacy and credibility to your business in the eyes of the customer.

 Nobody wants to read an About Us that is the equivalent of a resume.
 Resumes, because of their bare-boned listing of facts, are boring.
 While appropriate for job hunting, you want something more engaging for your About Us page.
 Find a hook to capture the attention of your visitor.

 For example, does your company have an interesting name?
 Tell its history and what the name means to you today.

 One of my clients started his business as a way to save for his two daughters’ college education.
 It was only natural then, that the name of the company is a combination of both girls’ names, and that story is told along with a photo of the owner and his two girls on the About Us page.

 Do you have an interesting hobby?
 One of my clients, a real estate broker, is also a marathon runner.
 In writing her About Us page, we drew an analogy between running and selling real estate – it’s not a sprint; it’s a marathon.
 We even included a photo of her running a marathon, which added visual interest and credibility to the page.

 Need help writing your About Us page?
 Request a free quote.